Interactive map for AtlantECO project

 The MGnify API returns JSON data.
 The jsonapi_client package can help you load this data into Python, e.g. into a Pandas dataframe.

-This example shows you how to load a MGnify Super Study’s data from the MGnify API and display it on an interactive world map
+This example shows you how to load a MGnify AtlantECO Super Study’s data from the MGnify API and display it on an interactive world map

 You can find all of the other “API endpoints” using the Browsable API interface in your web browser.
 The URL you see in the browsable API is exactly the same as the one you can use in this code.